-HPV triage is currently only offered in England, Northern Ireland and Wales.
+HPV triage is currently only offered in England, Northern Ireland and Wales, but not in Scotland.
 The test is used when a woman has a cervical screening result of borderline or low grade squamous dyskaryosis.

 The HPV test is important because it allows earlier identification of women who need treatment.
 Women with minor cervical abnormalities (low grade squamous dyskaryosis) only have around a 15–20% chance of having a significant abnormality that requires treatment .